inscist/api-guidelines/Guidelines.md

 The key principles of the Delta Query are:
 - Every item in the set **MUST** have a persistent identifier.
 That identifier **SHOULD** be represented as "id".
 This identifier is a service-defined opaque string that **MAY** be used by the client to track object across calls.
 - The delta **MUST** contain an entry for each entity that newly matches the specified criteria, and **MUST** contain a "@removed" entry for each entity that no longer matches the criteria.
-- Re-evaluate the query and compare it to original set of results; every entry uniquely in the current set **MUST** be returned as an Add operation, and every entry uniquely in the original set **MUST** be returned as a "remove" operation.
+- Re-evaluate the query and compare it to original set of results; every entry uniquely in the current set **MUST** be returned as an "add" operation, and every entry uniquely in the original set **MUST** be returned as a "remove" operation.
 - Each entity that previously did not match the criteria but matches it now **MUST** be returned as an "add"; conversely, each entity that previously matched the query but no longer does **MUST** be returned as a "@removed" entry.
 - Entities that have changed **MUST** be included in the set using their standard representation.
 - Services **MAY** add additional metadata to the "@removed" node, such as a reason for removal, or a "removed at" timestamp.
 We recommend teams coordinate with the Inscist REST API Guidelines Working Group on extensions to help maintain consistency.